rtp-gcp/killswitch_gcp/README.md

 # credits
 Used [this](https://github.com/aioverlords/Google-Cloud-Platform-Killswitch) repo as a reference

+# Project Setup

+This capability uses two projects.
+One the project to monitor - the rtp-website project and the second the monitoring project - the cloud function/pubsub project.
+The second project hosts the cloud function and the pub/sub topic.

+# PUB/SUB setup
+1. Select kill switch project
+2. Create topic

 # Billing
-1. Got to budgetst & Alerts
+1. Select billing.
+2. Refresh the webpage if the left-hand billing menu sidebar is not available.
+3. In left side side-bar, select budgets & Alerts
-2. Create monthly budget for time range
+4. Create monthly budget for time range
-3. Specify all projects and all services
+5. Specify all projects and all services.
+(All projects including the website)
-4. Specify amount->Budget type as specified amount
+6. Specify amount->Budget type as specified amount
-5. Specify Target amount as $20
+7. Specify Target amount as $20
-6. Specify Actions 100% of budget, trigger on actual
+8. Specify Actions 100% of budget, trigger on actual
-7. Enable Email alerts to billing admins and users
+9. Enable Email alerts to billing admins and users
-8. Connect a Pub/Sub topic to this budget
+10. Connect a Pub/Sub topic to this budget
-9. Specify a Cloud Pub/Sub topic - create one and give it a name
+11. Specify a Cloud Pub/Sub topic - create one and give it a name

 # Cloud Function
+1. Select the kill switch project
-1. create function to trigger on the Cloud Pub/Sub topic above
+2. create function to trigger on the Cloud Pub/Sub topic above
-2. Specify retry on failure
+3. Specify retry on failure
-3. Change Entry point to stopBilling
+4. Change Entry point to stopBilling
-4. Add the following code NOTE: change PROJECT_ID to proper value
+5. Add the following code NOTE: change PROJECT_ID in the code to proper value
 ```
 const {
     google